bairblog/bairblog.github.io/_posts/2019-08-13-memorization.md

 cryptosystems have been broken because of implicit assumptions that did not hold true in the real world.
-Second, whereas the proofs in differential privacy give an upper bound for how much information could be leaked in theory, the attacks here give a lower bound.
+Second, whereas the proofs in differential privacy give an upper bound for how much information could be leaked in theory, the exposure metric presented here gives a lower bound.

 Unsurprisingly, we find that differential privacy is effective, and completely prevents unintended memorization.
 When the guarantees it gives are strong, the